 Crème brûlée recipes are usually reserved for special occasions at fancy French restaurants, but this recipe will rival anything you’ve ordered before!

 Why This Recipe Works

 - Suitable for all occasions.
-If ever you need a special dessert for Mother’s Day, Valentine’s Day, Christmas, Easter, or an anniversary, this is right up there with cheesecake mousse for the perfect choice.
+For Mother’s Day, Valentine’s Day, Christmas, Easter, or anniversaries, this is right up there with cheesecake mousse for the perfect choice.

 - Cost-effective.
-It’s usually one of the pricier desserts just because it uses costly ingredients like egg yolks and cream, so making it at home is much more budget-friendly.
+It’s usually one of the pricier desserts as it uses costly ingredients like egg yolks and cream, so making it at home is much more budget-friendly.